wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-information.md

     This will return the primary key for the account.

-You can also find the storage information using the Azure Management Portal:
+You can also find the storage information using the Azure Portal:

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), select your HDInsight cluster.
+1. In the [Azure Portal](https://portal.azure.cn/), select your HDInsight cluster.

 2. From the __Essentials__ section, select __All settings__.